 So far there is not much of a scientific story to tell.
 A PubMed search on CCSVI yields a total of 19 publications (a pittance), indicating how new this concept is.
 I suspect this number will grow into the hundreds at least before this story plays itself out.
 If CCSVI is proven to be legitimate then this number will grow into the thousands over the next few decades.
 If it is disproved, publications will trickle off.

 Most of the current research is published by Zamboni’s team.
 He is building an impressive list of studies, exploring various aspects of CCSVI and MS, but evidence that derives entirely from a single research team is always suspect.
 The role of bias in research is well documented, and further most new ideas in medicine turn out ultimately to be wrong.
 Therefore skepticism is the proper approach to bold new claims being supported by a lone research team.
 Replication will be necessary for the broader scientific community to take CCSVI seriously.

-The core claim made by Zamboni is that most patients with MS display 2 or more out of 5 criteria on studies of venous anatomy (using ultrasound or venography) of venous insufficiency.
-While control patients (healthy subjects or those with other neurological disorders) display 1 or no criteria, and never 2 or more.
+The core claim made by Zamboni is that most patients with MS display two or more out of five criteria on studies of venous anatomy (using ultrasound or venography) of venous insufficiency, while control patients (healthy subjects or those with other neurological disorders) display one or no criteria, and never two or more.
 All other claims (benefit from angioplasty, matching patterns of venous insufficiency with types of MS) derive from this core claim.

 I found four independent replications in the literature, three very recently published.
 The first is by Al-Omari MH, Rousan LA, who found: